taeyoungP/WorkDay_Scheduler/README.md

  * A link to deployed application: https://taeyoungp.github.io/WorkDay_Scheduler/

- The following images demnonstrate the application functionality:
+ The following images demonstrate the application functionality:
  ![Webpage shows today date for the scheduler.](./Assets/images/work_day_scheduler.png)

  When the page is opened, user will see today's date and the schedule with time block from 9 AM to 9 PM.